cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 # How to Inspire

 Turns out that people are inspired by different things depending on their age or current status.
-For example, graduate students are often inspired by some high school teacher who told them they could graduate.
+For example, graduate students are often inspired by some high school teachers who told them they could graduate.
 Professors are often inspired by someone who helped them see a problem in a new way.
 Entrepreneurs are inspired by self-made millionaires.
 And so on.